Skip to content

 • For Women: BMR = (9.247 × weight in kg) + (3.098 × height in cm) - (4.330 × age in years) + 447.593

-3. The Katch-McArdle Formula (Best for Lean Individuals)
+3. The Katch-McArdle Formula (Best for Lean Body Mass)

-This formula is unique because it uses lean body mass, making it more accurate for those who know their body fat percentage.
+This formula uses lean body mass.
+It is best for those who know their body fat percentage.

 • Formula: BMR = 370 + (21.6 × Lean Body Mass in kg)

-• Genetics: Some people are born with a naturally faster or slower metabolism.
+• Genetics: Some people inherit a faster or slower metabolism.

-The terms Basal Metabolic Rate (BMR) and Resting Metabolic Rate (RMR) are often used interchangeably.
-However, there is a subtle distinction:
+People often use Basal Metabolic Rate (BMR) and Resting Metabolic Rate (RMR) interchangeably.
+The difference is small but important.

-From BMR to Your Total Daily Energy Expenditure (TDEE)
+From BMR to Your Total Daily Calories (TDEE)

 • Lightly active (light exercise 1-3 days/week): BMR × 1.375